EcmaTC53/lexicon/src/lexicon.md

 <dd>Capable of having just two states, high and low.
 <dt>Driver
 <dd>Software or a circuit used to control another decice.
+<dt>Duty cycle
+<dd>The percentage of time that a PWM signal is high or on.
 <dt>Embedded Device
 <dd>A single purpose computing system wholly contained within another device or product.
 <dt><a href="https://developer.mozilla.org/en-US/docs/Glossary/Encapsulation">Encapsulation</a>